 As of January 2021, 5.22 billion people (66.6% of the global population) use a mobile device.
 The mobile device has become a major part of everyday life for throughout the world.
 66% of the entire world population now possess mobile devices.
 Given the high level of adoption and growth in many parts of the world, it is clear that these devices will continue to be an important communication tool.

 Having a mobile friendly website will help to improve your website ranking on search engines.
 Nowadays, Google indexes your site based on the mobile version, this is called mobile-first indexing.
 All the major search engines favor websites that have designs that are mobile friendly.
 If your website is not optimized for mobile devices, it will negatively affect your rankings.

 Mobile device usages is expected to increase by almost 30% by 2025.
 Mobile data usage is continuing to increase as more people use cell phones and new forms of media become even more widespread.
 The use of video streaming platforms by individuals and families has also drastically increased data usage.
 This trend is expected to continue for years to come and will require Internet providers and cell phone companies to optimize their data networks.

 A mobile website is no longer a luxury.
 It is a necessity.
-A mobile friendly website affects more than just your web sales and traffic, it can affect your business's reputation.
+A mobile friendly website impacts more than just your web sales and traffic, it can influence your business's reputation.
 If you do not have a mobile friendly site, no matter how useful or unique your products or services are.
 You will be missing out on a lot of valuable web traffic.
-A company without a mobile friendly website will be viewed as "old-fashioned" or "outdated".
+A company without a mobile friendly website will be viewed as old-fashioned or outdated.
 Do not lose valuable traffic and risk running your reputation, when it is so easy to go mobile friendly.